The Late Show with Stephen Colbert: Reviews

 Others suggested that Colbert's transition to mainstream broadcast dulled his wit.
-Jason Zinoman, eulogizing the show post-cancellation for the New York Times, praised Colbert for his strong interviewing skills but suggested that one "[gets] the sense that the Late Show wasn’t always the perfect showcase for his myriad talents.
-His quick, improv-honed wit and intellectual depth could feel hamstrung by the show’s short segments."
-In The Guardian, Jesse Hassenger argued that he Colbert "did his strongest political satire [in the past]," referencing the Comedy Central days, but also complimented his growth on Late Show: "his warmth and sometimes-sharp humor made him a good host."
+Jason Zinoman, eulogizing the show post-cancellation for the New York Times, praised Colbert for his strong interviewing skills but suggested that one "[gets] the sense that the Late Show wasn't always the perfect showcase for his myriad talents.
+His quick, improv-honed wit and intellectual depth could feel hamstrung by the show's short segments."
+In The Guardian, Jesse Hassenger argued that Colbert "did his strongest political satire [in the past]," referencing the Comedy Central days, but also complimented his growth on Late Show: "his warmth and sometimes-sharp humor made him a good host."

 Accolades

-The show was a recipient for the Peabody Award and earned Primetime Emmy Award nominations including six times for Outstanding Variety Talk Series, as of the 75th Primetime Emmy Awards.
+The Late Show was a recipient for the Peabody Award and earned Primetime Emmy Award nominations including six times for Outstanding Variety Talk Series, as of the 75th Primetime Emmy Awards.
 The show won the Primetime Emmy Award for Outstanding Variety Talk Series at the 77th Primetime Emmy Awards.
 Colbert received a standing ovation as a presenter at the beginning of the awards show.

 International broadcasts

-In Canada, The Late Show with Stephen Colbert airs on Global, previously airing in simulcast with CBS in most regions.
-NTV, another Canadian station, also simulcasts Global's broadcast to Newfoundland as well as The Bahamas and Saint Pierre and Miquelon.
-Since September 2023, the show airs at 12:05am or following Global's late evening newscast.
-In Australia, The Late Show with Stephen Colbert airs on Network 10 (a sister Paramount network).
+In Canada, The Late Show with Stephen Colbert aired on Global, previously airing in simulcast with CBS in most regions.
+NTV, another Canadian station, also simulcast Global's broadcast to Newfoundland as well as The Bahamas and Saint Pierre and Miquelon.
+Since September 2023, the show aired at 12:05am or following Global's late evening newscast.
+In Australia, The Late Show with Stephen Colbert aired on Network 10 (a sister Paramount network).

 In Southeast Asia, The Late Show with Stephen Colbert aired on RTL CBS Entertainment weeknights at 10:50 pm (UTC+08:00) starting September 10, 2015, preceding The Late Late Show with James Corden.
 In India and Sri Lanka, The Late Show with Stephen Colbert airs on STAR World Premiere HD.
 In Portugal, The Late Show with Stephen Colbert airs on SIC Radical.
-In Germany, The Late Show with Stephen Colbert has aired since January 2020 on Sat.1 Emotions.
-In South Africa the show airs at 11:00 pm Monday–Thursday, and Friday nights at midnight, on free-to-air e.tv, since October 2019.
-The American Forces Network satellite radio and television service broadcasts the show commercial free to United States military personnel stationed overseas on Prime Atlantic for viewers in Europe and on Prime Pacific for viewers in Asia.
+In Germany, The Late Show with Stephen Colbert aired since January 2020 on Sat.1 Emotions.
+In South Africa the show airs at 11:00 pm Monday to Thursday, and Friday nights at midnight, on free-to-air e.tv, since October 2019.
+The American Forces Network satellite radio and television service broadcast the show commercial-free to United States military personnel stationed overseas on Prime Atlantic for viewers in Europe and on Prime Pacific for viewers in Asia.